stevan/ELO2/__NOTES__.md

         - entry can raise, goto and send
         - exit can send
         - handlers can raise, goto and send

+- Event::Type should define the payload for Event
+    - this should be a type constraint
+    - and maybe a constructor as well??

+- improve annotation of States
+    - HOT/COLD is not enought
+    - States can be ...
+        - ENTRY    -> this state is the entry state
+        - TERMINAL -> this state can only exit
+    - States that have context
+        - HOT/COLD  -> being in a HOT state is bad, COLD is good
+        - PASS/FAIL -> for regexp like states that have pass/fail
+    - States should also annotate transitions
+        - GOES_TO(@states) -> this can transition to these states
+            - GOES_TO($self) is implied

 - create set of flags for events that Machine can send like
     - flags would be: